NevoSwissa/qb-menu/README.md

 # Usage

-Simply download and replace it with your current qb-menu
+Simply download and replace it with your current qb-menu.

 # Credits